-New York, the City that Never Sleeps, is one of the biggest, busiest, and undoubtedly one of the most exciting cities in the world.
-With so much going on, it seems there's a new adventure waiting round every corner.
+New York: The City That Never Sleeps, The Big Apple, home of Broadway.
+New York is one of the biggest, busiest, and undoubtedly one of the most exciting cities in the world.
+With so much going on, it seems there's a new adventure waiting round every corner, positioning the city as the perfect destination for a city break.
 It's the city that most people dream about visiting at least once in their lifetime, though in truth you would actually need a lifetime to appreciate it fully.

 Featured New York Hotels

 Not far from Carnegie Hall, in mid-town Manhattan, the Lincoln Center is the world's biggest centre for performing arts, consisting of a 16.3-acre complex of buildings set round spacious plazas.
-Home of many top arts organisations including the New York Philharmonic, the New York City Ballet and the Metropolitan Opera, it's an architecturally stunning building with a magnificent glass lobby, and even if you can't attend a performance, you can take a tour of the building.
-Or you can relax and have a drink, a meal or a coffee in the North Plaza, set around trees and a reflecting pool.
+Home of many top arts organisations including the New York Philharmonic, the New York City Ballet and the Metropolitan Opera, the Lincoln Center is an architecturally stunning building with a magnificent glass lobby, and even if you don’t have time to attend a performance during your New York holiday, you can take a tour of the building.

 Weather in New York

-One breathtaking alternative to seeing the city by water is to see it from a great height.
-Everyone knows about the Empire State Building, which of course is no longer the tallest building in the world, as it once was, but is still an iconic attraction with its classic Art Deco architecture.
-From the outside observatory on the 86th floor you can enjoy views of more than 80 miles.
+If travel by boat isn’t your thing, one breath-taking alternative to seeing the city by water is to see it from a great height.
+Everyone knows about the Empire State Building, which is an iconic attraction with its classic Art Deco architecture.
+For great views of the stunning city, make your way to the outside observatory on the 86th floor, where you can enjoy views of more than 80 miles.

-However, there is now an even more dramatic viewpoint, as 2015 saw the opening of the viewing deck at the top of the One World Trade Centre, built to replace the Twin Towers destroyed on 9/11, and now the tallest building in the western hemisphere.
-The observatory spans floors 100-102, and is reached by a SkyPod elevator in less than 60 seconds, with immersive technology recreating the 500-year development of the city skyline.
+2015 saw the opening of the viewing deck at the top of the One World Trade Centre, built to replace the Twin Towers destroyed on 9/11: and this is now the tallest building in the western hemisphere.
+The observatory spans floors 100-102 and is reached by a SkyPod elevator in less than 60 seconds, with immersive technology recreating the 500-year development of the city skyline.
 The observatory offers 360-degree panoramas of the city and beyond, as well as Sky Portal, the 14-foot-wide circular platform providing real-time high-definition footage of the streets below.